This page belongs to: National Measurement Institute

 Expired or cancelled certificates of approval

 You can install and use a meter for trade with an expired or cancelled certificate of approval as long as:

-The verifier will use the NITP 14: National Instrument Test Procedures for Utility Meters [517KB PDF] [591KB DOCX].
+The verifier will use the NITP 14: national instrument test procedures for utility meters.
 They will assess to see if it is operating within the acceptable error limits.
 You can’t verify a meter unless it’s of an approved pattern.

 Verified utility meters must have either:

 - a certificate of verification.